fxkuehl/mantis/buildguide.md

 ## 4. Preliminary assembly and testing

-In this step we will partially assemble the keyboard in order to install the female headers on the top PCB and test the LEDs and keys on the bottom PCB.
+In this step we will partially assemble the keyboard in order to install the female headers on the top PCB and test the LEDs and diodes on the bottom PCB.

 ### 4.1 Cut female headers for the top PCB